Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 ================
-Building on OSX and linux (from source):
+Building abci on OSX and linux (from source):
 ================

 0. On linux, build on centos7.
 That'll produce a binary compatible with later distros.
 The limiting factor is the g++ ABI version.